Staying at home — what it means

 You can use active transport like walking and biking, if you keep a 2 metre distance from anyone not in your household.

 Visitors and tourists can still use international air services to travel home but commercial flights have been impacted.

-Do not go to the airport unless you have a ticket.
-If you do not have ticket, contact a travel agent or airline directly.
+Don't go to the airport unless you have a ticket.
+If you don't have ticket, contact a travel agent or airline directly.
 If you can't get a ticket, please contact your country's embassy.

 Domestic air travel